Tripshot widgets

 Top 10 The Jémez Mountain Trail

-Sometimes it doesn't make sense to call out one trip.
+In some cases, you may not want to display a specific trip.
 You can hide its title by setting the title parameter to none.

 Styling